 Medicine: The Wellcome Galleries has been generously supported by Wellcome (Title Funder), National Lottery Heritage Fund (Principal Funder), GSK (Principal Sponsor), The Wolfson Foundation (Major Funder), Vitabiotics (Major Sponsor), Art Fund (Funder), Stavros Niarchos Foundation (SNF, Funder), Britford Bridge Trust, Dr Martin Schoernig, Medical Sciences Historical Society and an anonymous donor.
 The Observer are the Media Partner for Medicine: The Wellcome Galleries.

-The galleries open at the Science Museum from Saturday 16 November 2019, with further information available at sciencemuseum.org.uk/medicine.
+The galleries opened at the Science Museum in November 2019, with further information available at sciencemuseum.org.uk/medicine.
 A series of unique public events have been programmed to mark the opening of the galleries, including the UK premiere of gene editing documentary Human Nature, a panel discussion exploring the anti-vaccination movement, volunteer tours of the galleries and a special edition of the Science Museum’s adults-only Lates.

 The Currator's Tour of Medicine: The Wellcome Galleries at The Science Museum